 Patient Safety Indicators — Agency for Healthcare Research and Quality

 - Accidental puncture or laceration.
-Unintended injuries during a procedure.
+Accidental cut or wound during a procedure.

 - Central venous catheter–related bloodstream infections.
 An infection that enters the blood via a catheter placed into a major venous blood vessel.

-- Death in low-mortality DRGs.
-Death of a patient with a typically nonserious diagnosis.
-DRG stands for Diagnosis-Related Groups, a patient classification system.
+- Death in low-mortality Diagnosis-Related Groups (DRG).
+Death of a patient with a generally non-serious diagnosis or during a procedure that usually has a low number of deaths (mortality).
+Diagnosis-Related Groups is a patient classification system.

 - Death among surgical inpatients with treatable serious complications.
 Death of a patient who develops a treatable life-threatening complication after a surgical procedure.

-- Foreign body left in during procedure.
+- Foreign object left in during procedure.
 Unplanned sponge or equipment left in wound during a procedure.

 - Iatrogenic pneumothorax.
 Lung collapse that occurs when air leaks into the area between the lungs and chest wall (pleural space).
 This is sometimes caused by accident during surgery or other procedures performed on the chest.